Te hiringa matua, te hiringa tangata, te hiringa o te rangatahi.

 This workshop has been designed to be relevant to all professionals working with young Māori (rangatahi).
 Participants will learn current and applied knowledge that will further develop their own cultural competence.

 A selection of compelling initiatives will be examined to ascertain the critical success factors that have led to profound and enduring outcomes for rangatahi, whānau and their communities.
 A wider aim of this presentation is to guide participants in refining the pathways that engender a greater capacity for rangatahi to cultivate pūmanawa (potential) and to develop pūkenga (life-skills).
-Whilst the focus is specifically on rangatahi Māori, the approaches shared during the presentation can be applied to all young people.
+Whilst the focus is specifically on rangatahi Māori, the approaches shared during the presentationare as equally applicable to other life stages.